Knowledge graphSettings

 About the presentation

-The talk explains cloud as a foundation for modern fintech infrastructure and highlights that cloud adoption is not just a technical migration, but a shift in the operating model.
+The talk explains cloud as a foundation for modern fintech infrastructure and shows that cloud adoption is not just a technical migration, but a shift in the company operating model.

-Key focus: pay-per-use economics, demand growth management, security controls, and architecture decisions that keep systems resilient under rapid business change.
+The focus is pay-per-use economics, demand growth, security controls, and architecture decisions that keep systems resilient under fast-moving business requirements.

 Timeline of cloud transformation in fintech